mauriciojost/botino-arduino/README.md

 ![Botino](misc/images/botino-v0.jpg)

-Features:

-- Innovative design
+What it does:

+- It connects to Wifi
-- Setup REST JSON
+- It gets set up via REST JSON
+- It offers several moves (smily arms up, greetings, dances, disco night, rainy, etc.)
-- Several configurable alarms
+- It offers severall alarms (can invoke moves)
-- Highly customizable routines: face expressions, LCD custom images, messages, LEDs, arms, fan, among others.
+- It offers moves using: LCD, mobile arms, messages, LEDs, fan, IFTTT service
 - Random quote of the day
 - Random future reading
+- IFTTT connectivity (as This component for now)

 ## 1. Get Started